Music BMus

 Graduate careers

-The musical excellence and academic aptitude you develop on your course will make you highly valued by employers, whatever your chosen career path after university.
-You'll also develop valuable transferable skills such as time management, critical thinking and interpersonal communication.
+The musical excellence and academic aptitude you develop on your course makes you highly valued by employers.
+In addition to a rich stream of specialized technical skills, you'll develop your time management, critical thinking and interpersonal communication in order to present yourself with confidence and collaborate effectively.

 There are lots of opportunities to get work experience.
 Hands-on projects are integrated into several academic modules and every year our Concerts team provides internships while the Careers Service can help you find placements.
 You can lead a music project or workshop in a local school through our student-led volunteering organisation Music in the City.
 All of these experiences will help you build a compelling CV.